-This procedure corrects a leg length difference.
-With surgery and devices, a bone can be lengthened over a period of time.
+This procedure uses surgery and devices to correct a leg length difference over a period of time.
 The process triggers bone growth and soft tissue lengthening.

-Lengthening may be needed if you have a length difference due to:
+This procedure may be done on people who have a length difference due to:

-Correcting the problem can help improve walking and reduce your risk of other problems.
-Depending on the technique, several inches may be added.
+Leg lengthening can improve walking and lower the risk of other problems.
+Several inches of leg length may be added.

 This procedure will be done in stages.
 The first stage is a procedure called an osteotomy.
-The doctor will make an incision in the leg and cut the bone.
-The doctor will select a fixation device for the leg.
+An incision will be made in the leg and the bone will be cut.
+A leg fixation device will be selected.
 This will stabilize the bone while it is being lengthened.
-Options include:
+Options are: